-2. Pick up the latch plate, and run the lap and shoulder portions of the vehicle seat belt through or around the child restraint.
+- 1. Put the child restraint on the seat. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle seat belt through or around the child restraint.
 The child restraint instructions will show you how.

-3. Push the latch plate into the buckle until it clicks.
+Push the latch plate into the buckle until it clicks.